 - Making sure there is somewhere quiet to work at home.
 We will be providing learning materials for each subject, each week, to mirror the work that would be completed in class and through independent study.

-- Students and parents with any concerns with learning from home or examinations and assessment are asked to contact their Progress Coach via email.
+- Students and parents with any concerns regarding learning from home or examinations and assessment are asked to contact their Progress Coach or teachers via email.

 Doing these things will help to ensure your learning and skills continue to develop, which will ultimately put you on the best possible position to achieve your best, regardless of your progression plan post 18.

 If you are unable to access a lesson due to ill health please continue to use the college absence procedure – by calling the absence line on 01782 854203 or by logging it on Cedar.
 Only students who have been in college will be required to declare a positive Covid test result.